 Shoppers so appreciate the store’s merchandise that the owner often hosts pop-up events off-site in people’s homes.
 To track new inventory arrivals and learn about upcoming events, follow the store’s

-PRO TIP: Collectors will appreciate Thorne’s House Hot Packs containing budget-friendly starter packs.
+PRO TIP: Collectors will appreciate Thorne’s House Hot Packs, which offer budget-friendly starter packs.
 View the store’s

 To call the Backroad Atlas a store would be to underrepresent its size.
 It feels more like an antique mall.
 Staff members are eager to assist you if you’re hunting for a particular item.

-Shopping for a unique item is all the more charming thanks to the store’s cat, who occasionally visits customers to say hello.
+Shopping for a unique item is all the more charming thanks to the store’s cat, who occasionally greets customers.

-A physician and the front rooms once owned the house were his examination rooms.
+A physician and the front rooms, once owned the house, were his examination rooms.
 As the story goes, the doctor operated on a 6-year-old child, Sallie, before the anesthesia took effect, and she died in the house.
-Years later, renters reported mysterious happenings, and the man felt as if he was scratched.
+Years later, renters reported mysterious happenings, and the man felt as if he had been scratched.

 You can tour or stay overnight in the home known for its paranormal activity.
 Items sometimes crash to the floor.
 Figures are seen in the windows.
 Doors slam in the night.